barryclark/jekyll-now/_posts/2016-11-1-cloud-ml-providers.md

 A mental experiment:
 Would you pay twice as much per hour to make your model train four times faster?
 Sure you would!
-You will spend less money to train your model on a more expensive (per hour) machine.
+You will spend less money to train your model on a more expensive (per hour) machine, and you will get the results faster!

 What we really want is the cost per model per epoch of training.
 And it still may vary significantly depending on your model.
 Such an analysis has yet to be completed.